CAM-o-man/blinkOSweb/docs/index.md

 ## Installation

 If you know how to flash a new operating system onto your phone, please download the ZIP file at the top of the page.
+If you do not, you can follow a guide [here](https://lifehacker.com/how-to-flash-a-rom-to-your-android-phone-30885281).
+If you are not confident in your capabilities, [let us install it for you.](flashingBlink.md)